Former PTI journalist, now 99, recalls his role in coverage of Gandhi assassination | Devdiscourse

 "I immediately started typing the initial copies based on the briefing by Ponkshe.
 There were two peons in the office who rushed with the copies to our six local subscribers, including an English daily, as there was no teleprinter then."
 "It was a test of my accuracy and brevity as I had to answer every call regarding Gandhiji's assassination, note down updates, make a copy of it for the six subscribers and send peons to deliver it” every two hours, Alfred said.

-There was little time for the emotion that day, said Alfred, who joined the British news agency Reuters when he was about 18, either in 1938 or 1939 as far as he could recollect.
-Reuters owned and ran the Associated Press of India, which became the Press Trust of India after Independence in August 1947.
+There was little time for emotion that day, said Alfred, who joined the British news agency Reuters when he was about 18, either in 1938 or 1939 as far as he could recollect.
+He retired as a special correspondent in PTI's Delhi office.
+Reuters owned and ran the Associated Press of India, which became Press Trust of India after Independence in August 1947.

 Asked if the news of the assassination rekindled memories of his previous meetings with Gandhi, Alfred said: "I had no time for such memories.
 I was focused only on noting down telephonic briefings and making a copy out of it, including details of the arrest of Nathuram Godse and his alleged RSS connection.”
 The following day, Alfred went to the headquarters of the Rashtriya Swayamsevak Sangh in Nagpur.